auroraborghi/proof/backend/README.md

 * Object-oriented API design
 * More efficient and lightweight than other frameworks like Flask & Django (apologies for the potentially controversial statement peeps)

+## Shortcut
+To see what needs to be run in an easy to digest and Copy/Paste format, please see the install-dependencies.sh file.

 ## Quickstart [One Time Only]

 Create a development virtual environment with dependencies installed: